MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 ![](images/search.png)
 4. From the search result list, select MarkLogic 9.0-4 Cluster Deployment.
 ![](images/clusterDeployment.png)
-5. Click "create" button to enter the interactive guide for cluster deployment.
+5. Click "create" button to enter the interactive guide for cluster deployment. <a name="step6"></a>
 6. In the basic configuration page, fill in the following information.
 Then click "OK" to move on to next step.
 	* Deployment name - a unique string that will be used as resources prefix.
 Example: **mlwdemo**.
 	* Number of Nodes - leave at the default of **3** nodes.